 Deciding on the Right Size

-According to Balsam Hill, artificial Christmas trees have standard heights.
+According to Balsam Hill, artificial Christmas trees have standard heights, making them easy to purchase once you know the set dimensions.
 The company offers a helpful guideline for determining the perfect artificial Christmas tree height for your home.

-- Tabletop trees: Under 6' high, this is a good choice for a tabletop, especially if you live in a small space.
+- Tabletop trees: Under 6' high (normally between the 1'-3' range) this is a good choice for a tabletop, especially if you live in a small space.

 - Average home: 7' to 7'5" trees are the most popular heights sold for average homes.